 All efforts over the past forty years, both on federal and state levels, have made this assumption, that medicine is a market in the classical economic sense.
 And this assumption was fortified by the monetization of health care with the establishment of Medicare and Medicaid in the 1960’s alongside the growth in employment-based health insurance.
 The resultant explosion in the number of physicians, the growth in basic and applied research, the development of new drugs and surgical devices and court rulings applying anti-trust law to physicians and hospitals, reinforced the sense that this brave new world was a “medical-industrial complex.”

 The Affordable Care Act, now called, both honorifically as well as pejoratively, Obamacare, is a private market-based attempt, modeled on the Massachusetts plan first introduced by a Republican governor, to repair the current broken model.
-We are working to reduce the 47 million uninsured in this country, 770,000 who live in Maryland.
-Medical cost inflation has slowed to 1%, the lowest in 50 years.
-Beginning this January 1st, once the system is repaired and online, major changes will be enacted, making the private insurance market more equitable and less risky for most.
-States that participate will be able to expand Medicaid, and also experiment themselves with public options.
-Costs to individuals will be capped, insurance company excesses reined in, spending on marketing and administrative costs capped, community centers expanded, preventive care emphasized, the Medicare “donut hole” filled.
-A lot of good will be done, for those residents in states which have joined the system.
+We have made progress in reducing the 47 million uninsured in this country, 770,000 who lived in Maryland.
+Medical cost inflation has slowed to 1.68%, the lowest in 50 years.
+The private insurance market has become more equitable and less risky for most.
+States that chose to participate, including Maryland, have expanded Medicaid, and can still, if they choose, experiment with public options.
+Costs to individuals have been restrained, insurance company excesses reined in, spending on marketing and administrative costs capped, community centers expanded, preventive care emphasized, the Medicare “donut hole” filled.
+A lot of good has been done, for those residents in states which have joined the system.

-- We still spend 17% of GDP on health care, twice as much as our closest allies, and have much poorer health as measured by many statistics.
+- We spend 18% of GDP on health care, $3.3 trillion, twice as much as our closest allies, and have much poorer health as measured by many statistics.

 - We do not have real competition, or more than a hope that increased private competition and greater use of technology will bring down costs.